 Objectives:

-- Describe the epidemiology of systemic inflammatory response syndrome.
+- Differentiate between infectious and noninfectious etiologies of systemic inflammatory response syndrome.

 Introduction

-Systemic inflammatory response syndrome (SIRS) is an exaggerated defense response of the body to a noxious stressor (infection, trauma, surgery, acute inflammation, ischemia or reperfusion, or malignancy, to name a few) to localize and then eliminate the endogenous or exogenous source of the insult.
-It involves the release of acute-phase reactants, which are direct mediators of widespread autonomic, endocrine, hematological, and immunological alteration in the subject.
+Systemic inflammatory response syndrome (SIRS) is an exaggerated defense response of the body to a noxious stressor, which can include infection, trauma, surgery, acute inflammation, ischemia or reperfusion, or malignancy, aimed at localizing and then eliminating the endogenous or exogenous source of the insult.
+This response involves the release of acute-phase reactants, which are direct mediators of widespread autonomic, endocrine, hematological, and immunological alterations in the subject.
 Even though the purpose is defensive, the dysregulated cytokine storm can cause a massive inflammatory cascade leading to reversible or irreversible end-organ dysfunction and even death.

 The American College of Chest Physicians/Society of Critical Care Medicine-sponsored sepsis definitions consensus conference also identified the entity of multiple organ dysfunction syndrome (MODS) as the presence of altered organ function in acutely ill septic patients such that homeostasis is not maintainable without intervention.[2]

-To summarize, almost all septic patients have SIRS, but not all SIRS patients are septic.
-Kaukonen et al. explained exceptions to this theory by suggesting that there are subgroups of hospitalized patients, particularly at extremes of age, who do not meet the criteria for SIRS on presentation but progress to severe infection and multiple organ dysfunction and death.
-Establishing laboratory indices to identify such subgroups of patients and the clinical criteria that we currently rely upon has been gaining prominence over recent years.[2]
+In summary, almost all septic patients exhibit SIRS, but not all patients with SIRS are septic.
+Kaukonen et al explained exceptions to this theory by suggesting that there are subgroups of hospitalized patients, particularly at extremes of age, who do not meet the criteria for SIRS on presentation but progress to severe infection, multiple organ dysfunction, and death.
+Establishing laboratory indices to identify such subgroups of patients and the clinical criteria that we currently rely upon has been gaining prominence over recent years.[4]

-Several scores exist to assess the severity of organ system damage.
-The Acute Physiology and Chronic Health Evaluation (APACHE) score version II and III, Multiple organ dysfunction (MOD) score, sequential organ failure assessment (SOFA), and logistic organ dysfunction (LOD) score are to name a few.
+Several scores exist to assess the severity of damage to individual organ systems.
+The Acute Physiology and Chronic Health Evaluation (APACHE) score version II and III, multiple organ dysfunction (MOD) score, sequential organ failure assessment (SOFA), and logistic organ dysfunction (LOD) score are to name a few.

 The goal of the initial definition was to be highly sensitive using easily available parameters across all healthcare settings.
 An unavoidable corollary of such a definition was, therefore, the lack of specificity.
-A few more relevant pitfalls of the SIRS definition, as has been pointed out in the literature, include the following:[4]
+Additional limitations of the SIRS definition include the following:

 - The universal prevalence of the parameters in an ICU setting